Quesovamos2662/WRO2026_FE_Go-Cheese/t-photos/README.md

 <p align="center">
   <em>
-    This folder contains the team photo documentation for Go!Cheese, showing the people behind Cheese and the teamwork that supports our WRO Future Engineers 2026 project.
+    This folder contains the team photo documentation for Go!Cheese, showing the people behind Cheese and the teamwork behind our WRO Future Engineers 2026 project.
   </em>
 </p>